pramodkumarkarn/hugo-pk/content/blog/introduction-to-nonviolent-communication-nvc/index.md

 For example, instead of saying "you're always late" you might say "The past 3 times we've met, you've arrived more than 15 minutes after the agreed meeting time."
 This takes a lot of practice.

 ### Expressing feelings
 Many cultures discourage openly expressing emotions as part of regular communication between people.
 We are often taught that being "emotional" is a sign of weakness or that it makes communication more difficult.
+In truth,  honestly expressing emotion (without judgement) is a gateway to [rich and nuanced conversations](/blog/measure-confidence-not-progress) that improve understanding.

-As a result of typical cultural training, most of us have a very limited vocabulary with which to express our feelings.
+As a result of our typical cultural training, most of us have a very limited vocabulary with which to express our feelings.
 It may be limited to "good", "bad", "happy", "angry", etc.

-Our _reaction_ to feelings can make conversation difficult.
-When we rush to judge certain feelings as negative and shut them down, we close off conversation.
-But they can be valuable gateways to [much richer conversations](/blog/measure-confidence-not-progress).

 When we clearly articulate and label our emotions (and don't mix them with observations, evaluations, or strategies), they become an extremely powerful (even vital) tool for understanding how well our needs are being met and how to move forward.
 It can be enormously liberating to know that we've found a word to express our true feeling and that another has understood us.

 It's a useful exercise to write down some more nuanced words for expressing your emotions and practice using them on a regular basis.
 This way, they'll be available when you need them instead of making you feel like you can't express yourself (or be understood).

-Check out this [list of feelings](https://www.cnvc.org/sites/default/files/feelings_inventory_0.pdf) from the Centre for Nonviolent Communication.
+Check out this [list of feelings](https://www.cnvc.org/sites/default/files/feelings_inventory_0.pdf) from the [Centre for Nonviolent Communication](https://www.cnvc.org).

 #### Judgements disguised as feelings
-It's also essential that we express actual feelings and not judgements or evaluations.
+When expressing our emotions, it's essential that we express actual feelings and not judgements or evaluations.
 This can be very tricky.
 Statements beginning with "I feel" and an object, such as "I feel that..." or "I feel they...", are often evaluations disguised as feelings (e.g. "I feel that you're being unfair") rather than a true feeling: "I feel angry because this situation isn't meeting my need for equality".

 ### Expressing needs
 As with feelings, we are often culturally conditioned to ignore or downplay our needs, leaving us without the critical vocabulary needed to describe them.
 Marshall Rosenberg believes that all human needs derive from a few basic needs: